Redhill F.C.: Nickname

 The club's nickname is "The Lobsters".
 This name came into regular use in 1994 when a competition was held for people to think up a nickname for Redhill which would be more original than "The Reds".
 A local woman won the vote, after also naming a large toy lobster which was present at many home games called "Clawdius".

 However, it later transpired that the nickname 'Lobsters' had been used long before the competition.
-In a 1928 Redhill FC handbook, "The Lobsters" was mentioned in the club's brief history and it is popular belief that the inspiration for the name came from the kit the club used in its very early days (which was still red & white stripes).
+In a 1928 Redhill FC handbook, "The Lobsters" was mentioned in the club's brief history and it is popular belief that the inspiration for the name came from the kit the club used in its very early days (which was still red and white stripes).
 When shirt manufacturing was not as it is today, the colours in the heavy cotton material would often bleed together after washing and the shirt would become a red-pink-ish lobster colour.